leros-dev/leros-dev.github.io/README.md

 ### Future Version

-To provide a reasonable target for C programs we will extend Leros to 32 bits and rewrite the hardware description in Chisel.
+To provide a reasonable target for C programs, we will extend Leros to 32 bits and rewrite the hardware description in Chisel.
 We will try to make Leros to be configurable being 16 or 32 bits.
 LLVM will be adapted for Leros32 and feedback from this compiler